verizy/verizy-api/v2-documentation.md

 ```
 ##### `DOCUMENT` Object
 The `DOCUMENT` object represents a single document, carries URLs for images of the document.
 These are the possible ways a `DOCUMENT` object could be constructed.

+a.
+One URL per document
 ```
 {
     "mainUrl": URL_OF_IMAGE,
     "type": DOCUMENT_TYPE_ENUM
 }
 ```

+b.
+Two URLs per document, one for front side and another for the back side of the document
 ```
 {
     "frontUrl": URL_OF_IMAGE,